In this post, you’ll get 20 budget templates to help you keep track of your finances.

 Christmas and other holiday events are a part of our life.
-We need to celebrate them properly with gifts and surprises to our relevant and friends.
+We need to celebrate them properly with gifts and surprises for our relevant and friends.
 But all these items create are an expense.

 That’s why you should budget the Christmas spending in advance.

 For this purpose, Spreadsheet123 has an amazing template.
-A single sheet template with a simple but attractive design.
+A single-sheet template with a simple but attractive design.

 Here is an exact breakdown of categories: